 - 4 oz baby arugula leaves

-- 2 blood oranges or cara cara oranges
+- 2 whole blood oranges or cara cara oranges

 - 2 tablespoons hulled hemp seeds

-- 1 tablespoon rocket cider or apple cider vinegar
+- 1 tablespoon raw apple cider vinegar or fire cider

 - 1 tablespoon tahini